john-walter-munene/john-walter-munene/README.md

 - API and SDK documentation

 ## 🎯 Career Direction
 I aim to grow as a Full Stack Developer building scalable web applications and APIs, while also contributing technical documentation for developer tools and platforms.
-I aim to grow as a full-stack developer, building scalable web applications and APIs, while also contributing technical documentation for developer tools and platforms.